spoutn1k/mcmap/README.md

 ### __Windows__

-Native Windows is currently unsupported, although the program works using [ubuntu on windows](https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview) to get a linux terminal and launch it from there.
+Native Windows is currently unsupported, although the program works using [Ubuntu on windows](https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview) to get a linux terminal and launch it from there.
 Once in a terminal, the following steps are needed:
 ```
 apt update && apt install git make g++ libpng-dev
 git clone http://github.com/spoutn1k/mcmap